-Headed by Professor Victoria Tischler Culture Box is a project conducted by the University of West London and funded by the Arts and Humanities Research Council that aims to see how the arts can be used to alleviate social isolation and loneliness while improving the wellbeing of people living with dementia.
+Headed by Professor Victoria Tischler Culture Box is a project conducted by the Universities of West London and Exeter and funded by the Arts and Humanities Research Council that aims to see how the arts can be used to alleviate social isolation and loneliness while improving the wellbeing of people living with dementia.

 Invited by Dr Natasha Tyler to work with people who live with the B12 Deficiency condition to create visuals that illustrate their experience and highlight concerns of quality and safety.
 Dr Tyler has lived experience of vitamin B12 deficiency and is working to conduct research to improve the quality and safety of care that patients with this condition receive.
 Funded by University of Manchester Engaging Our Communities Fund.

 King’s College London and the Centre for Craniofacial & Regenerative Biology.

 Dr Tathyane Harumi Nakajima Teshima, Dr Monireh Mozaffari and Dr Doris Cuckovic

 The central idea of the project is that the ear and salivary glands are anatomically hidden and the resulting disability from the dysfunction of these organs is in turn overlooked.
 Drawing attention and awareness of relevant clinicians is essential to enhance the care of these vulnerable patient groups.

 Brokered and supported by the Cultural Institute at King’s.

 Patient As Paper